Intro to Events

 The Event Visualizer is Heap’s simple point-and-click interface for defining events.
 Instead of manually logging events within code, you can define events by simply clicking around your website or app.
 No coding knowledge is required, though it is useful for refining your event definitions further.

-To get started, jump to our Event Visualizer article and select your platform at the top.
+For more info, jump to our Event Visualizer guide and select your platform at the top.

 Defining Events in the Events Tab

 We provide the Visualizer as an easy way to define events without using code.
-However, if you are familiar with your site’s markup, you can create events from the Events page within Heap.
+However, if you are familiar with your site’s markup, you can manually create events via base event definitions.
+To do so, complete the steps below.

-There are 5 types of events we capture in Heap out-of-the-box:
+There are 5 types of base events we capture in Heap out-of-the-box that you can use to manually define new events:

 View page: A pageview (MDN reference)